RunOrVeith/SyNEThesia/README.md

        sudo apt install ffmpeg youtube-dl

 2. `run_synethesia.py`: This is the main file to start.
+There are 4 modes with which you can call the program:
+  1. train: Trains the network
+  2. infer: Infers a song and creates a music video from the resulting images
+  3. stream: Infers the input of your standard microphone live.
+This opens a new window, quit it with "Esc" or kill it with "q".
+  4. info: Displays available pretrained model names (just checks the `./checkpoints` folder).

-Read the bottom of this README to see a description of the CLI.
-You can also get this information by running `run_synethesia.py -h` and `run_synethesia {mode} -h`.
+  You can get further information by running `run_synethesia.py -h` and `run_synethesia {mode} -h`.

 ## General Information